CherryTale/hw6/API_DOCUMENTATION.md

 ### Registering a User
 `POST` `https://cs571.org/api/s24/hw6/register`

 You must register a user with a specified `username` and `password`.
+Only the password is case-sensitive.

 Requests must include credentials as well as a header `Content-Type: application/json`.